🎁 3 free beers when you buy 12 beers 🎁

 Assembly: a balancing act

-Blending malts requires precision and a deep understanding of their interactions.
+Blending malts requires meticulous precision and a deep understanding of their interactions.
 Each gram influences not only the flavors, but also the texture, color, and head retention.
-Base malts are the skeleton of the recipe , providing the fermentable sugars needed for fermentation and defining the fundamental character of the beer.
+Base malts are the backbone of the recipe , providing the fermentable sugars needed for fermentation and defining the fundamental character of the beer.

 Malting innovations: a world in motion